-The College Planning Council (CPC) supports and advances the mission, vision and values of the college by providing guidance and recommendations to the College President on the development of institutional policies, planning, processes and all participatory governance matters.
-The CPC serves as a college-wide planning and communication forum by reviewing recommendations from all Participatory Governance Committees.
-The CPC promotes collegial dialogue, and ensures inclusive and equitable participatory governance structures and operations.
+The College Planning Council (CPC) supports and advances the mission, vision, and values of the college by providing guidance and recommendations to the college president on the development of institutional policies, planning, processes, and all participatory governance matters.
+CPC reviews recommendations from all participatory governance committees.
+CPC promotes collegial dialogue and ensures inclusive and equitable participatory governance structures and operations.
+The College Planning Council makes recommendations to the College President.